Codecademy/docs/content/javascript/concepts/requests/requests.md

 It is basically used to fetch data from API's.

-There’s another, modern method `fetch`, that somewhat deprecates `XMLHttpRequest` but we will talk about `XMLHttpRequest` only in this post.
+There’s another, modern method `fetch`, that somewhat deprecates `XMLHttpRequest` but the focus of this post will be on `XMLHttpRequest` only.

 ## Getting Started